Adam Graves: New York Rangers

+San Jose Sharks

+Before the 2001-02 season, Graves was traded to the San Jose Sharks in exchange for Mikael Samuelsson and Christian Gosselin.
+Graves played with the Sharks organization for two years, totaling 49 total points.
+He scored his final goal on March 13, 2003 against the Mighty Ducks of Anaheim and recorded his final point on March 29 against the Dallas Stars before playing his final game on April 6.

+After the 2002-03 season ended, the Sharks reneged on an offer to bring Graves back for the 2003-04 season.
+He spent the fall training in the hope that a team that would make a suitable offer, but no teams were interested.
+A New York Post article detailing Graves and his appearance at a ceremony honoring Mike Richter in February 2004 stated that Graves was effectively retired.
+He retired in April 2004 and was soon hired by the Rangers as a special assistant in prospect development.

 Personal life

 Graves grew up in Toronto (North York) and Caledon, Ontario with his parents Robert Henry (a police officer stationed in Cabbagetown, Toronto, died 2000) and Lynda Sophia (Surgeoner) Graves (died 2013).
 Graves has two older sisters, Richenda and Lynette, as well as a younger adopted brother, Mark.
 The Graves family also took in as many as 40 foster children.
 He and his wife, Violet, are the parents of four children.
 They reside in Oakville, Ontario.